5 Options For When You Owe – And Can’t Pay Taxes Right Away

 If you can’t meet the terms for one of these options, you’ll need to examine your financial situation and set up an agreement based on your ability to pay.

 If you want a tax advisor to contact the IRS for you – for a simple or complex issue – Block Advisors is here to help.
-Let us help with small business services, including year-round tax support.
-Our team is your team.
-Make tax appointment.
+Let us assist you with small business services, including year-round tax support.